-In light of technological innovation and the rapid increase in demand for top-notch PC technicians, just being good at your job is not enough anymore.
-In order to stay competitive, many technicians enhance their credentials by obtaining A+ and Network Certifications.
-Both certifications are nationally recognized, industry-wide standards that certifies the competency of service technicians and other individuals in the micro-computer industry.
-Independent technicians with these certifications gain immediate credibility and a competitive edge.
+In order to stay competitive, many technicians enhance their credentials by obtaining A+ Certification, which requires passage of a core exam and one of two modules.
+A+ Certification is a nationally recognized, industry-wide standard that certifies the competency of service technicians and other individuals in the microcomputer industry.
+Independent technicians with this certification gain immediate credibility and a competitive edge.

 The Network+ Certification is the industry standard for Network Technicians.
 As PC and network technologies continue to merge, dual certification in both A+ and Network+ will become a requirement for success.
-The Computer Service Technician program will prepare you for BOTH certifications.
+The CST program will prepare you for BOTH certifications.